brianbrunner/brianbrunner.github.io/_posts/2016-09-20-iphone-pickup.markdown

 <!-- more -->

 I knew the iPhone 7 Plus would most likely require me waiting in line overnight to get one on launch day.
-There were even some rumblings that the 7 Plus might not be avaiable unless you had a preorder.
+There were even some rumblings that the 7 Plus might not be available unless you had a preorder.
 But I also knew that iPhones are usually available for in-store pickup a few days after release.
 However, they usually go pretty quick.
 So naturally, I figured I would build a scraper to do the dirty work of checking for me.

 First things first, I needed to figure out how to get in-store pickup availability info.
 I took a quick trip through the iPhone order flow and pulled up the in-store pickup availability checker.
 I checked out the XHR section of the Network Tab of the Chrome Inspector and saw that, thankfully, Apple was using a pretty straightforward JSON API.